dariomasip/prode-qatar-2022/readme.md

 ## Screenshots

-![Predictions and matches view](https://i.ibb.co/M7XPDjm/PRONOSTICOS.png)

-Description: This screenshot shows the user interface of the Football Prode application, where users can make predictions for football matches and view the results in real-time.
+![Predictions and matches view](https://i.ibb.co/M7XPDjm/PRONOSTICOS.png) This screenshot shows the user interface of the Football Prode application, where users can make predictions for football matches and view the results in real-time.

-![Predictions and matches view](https://i.ibb.co/yWsJ28f/Torneo.png)

-Description: This image showcases the tournaments section of the Football Prode application.
+![Predictions and matches view](https://i.ibb.co/yWsJ28f/Torneo.png) This image showcases the tournaments section of the Football Prode application.
 Users can create and join private and public tournaments, view their positions on the leaderboard based on their accumulated accuracy scores, and access detailed statistics for each player within the tournament, such as the number of perfect predictions, accurate predictions, correct goal differentials, and their highest streak of correct predictions.

 ## Contact